When two devices connect, they need to agree on two key things: speed and duplex mode.

 On the half-duplex side, the key symptom is the CRC counter increasing.

-In this lesson, we have seen how speed and duplex are two fundamental parameters that devices must agree on to communicate correctly.
+In this lesson, we learned that speed and duplex are key parameters.
+Devices need to agree on these to communicate properly.

-Auto-negotiation makes the process easy, choosing the highest common speed and always preferring full-duplex when possible.
+Auto-negotiation simplifies the process.
+It picks the highest common speed and prefers full-duplex whenever it can.

 Manual configuration gives more control, but if misconfigured, it can create serious issues: